bcharlier/HMMA238/Bash/tp.md

 See: <https://ryanstutorials.net/linuxtutorial/piping.php>

-## Pipes
+### Pipes

 In bash the pipe operator is denoted `|`.
-It allows to compose (mathematically) the ouput of a program as an input of another one.
+It allows to compose (mathematically) the output of a program as an input of another one.
 For instance to display the 10 largest file given by `du` (disk use)

 ```bash
 $ du | sort -nr | head